9 Live Music Streaming Platforms For Concerts & Shows

 Choosing the best music streaming service isn’t as simple as you’d think.

-And if you’re here, you already know that live music changed irrevocably after Hurricane COVID hit.
-The reviews are in: from stadium concerts to festivals and even intimate gigs, live shows are more than just in-person experiences now.
+From stadium concerts to festivals and even intimate gigs or music podcasts, live shows are more than just in-person experiences now.
 A new market has opened up, and it means you can sell more tickets and have greater attendance than ever before.

 The only catch?
 You need a strong, dependable live streaming platform to host and broadcast that show to the digital masses.